oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 1. DONE: Change waste from `Sp3` to `Splayed`: will have have 4 columns, one for each suit
 1. DONE (Uses existing code): Be able to locate card in `waste` from mouse clickdown position.
 1. DONE (Uses existing code): Be able to perform move testing and operation.
-1. All of this should be similar to present waste operation, just only over 4 columns, one for each suit.
-   This should be the easiest to implement.

 Hence, the waste contains 4 piles, one for each suit.
 Each pile is rendered as an `NS` vector growing down from the top.